 It's easy to start your application today.

-Students seeking a doctorate in biomedical engineering at Washington University in St. Louis will focus on seven overlapping research programs that represent frontier areas of biomedical engineering and leverage the existing strengths of our current faculty and resources.
+Students pursuing a doctorate in biomedical engineering at Washington University in St. Louis will pursue research in one of seven interdisciplinary research programs that represent frontier areas of biomedical engineering and leverage strengths of our faculty and resources."

 Our core faculty and more than 100 affiliated faculty work together in interdisciplinary research centers and pathways offering students the opportunity to learn in a diverse and rich spectrum of biomedical engineering research areas.